Miksa Falk

 Miksa Falk (or sometimes Maximilian Falk, 7 October 1828 – 10 September 1908) was a Hungarian politician, journalist, member of the Hungarian Academy of Sciences and the editor-in-chief of the German-language newspaper Pester Lloyd.

 Early life

 Falk was born to an impoverished Hungarian-Jewish merchant family in Pest, which was a separate town (on the east bank of the river Danube) that was later united with the towns of Buda and Óbuda (on the west bank of the river Danube) in 1873 to form Budapest, the capital of Hungary.
 At the age of 15, he already wrote articles for German-speaking newspapers in Pest.
 He studied at the Faculty of Arts in Vienna.
 He returned to Pest in 1848, but soon he went back to Vienna.
 From 1867 he lived in Hungary.

-Once he was misunderstood to be the great-grandfather of Peter Falk, after the American actor mentioned that he had some Hungarian ancestors.
-People believed it as much as the statue of the actor's most famous role, Lt.
-Columbo had been set on Miksa Falk street in Budapest.
+Hungarian urban legend states that Miksa Falk was a distant relative of the American actor Peter Falk, but there is no known evidence of their relation.
+A statue of Peter Falk is located on Miksa Falk Street in Budapest.